ravi688/RPCAPI/README.md

 # RPCAPI
 Tiny and simple remote procedure call library.
 Works on Linux and Windows both.
+> [!WARNING]
+> This library doesn't implement encryption, so all the communication between the server and the clients happen in plain-text.
+If you wish to add encryption, then you can do that by adding the encyrption/decryption feature in the communication channel by deriving from `RPCAPIChannel` interface.
 ## Building and installing
 ```
 build_master meson setup build --buildtype=release